 Chances are if you ever in a car accident it will be the most traumatic incident in your life.
 Even if it is a simple fender bender, the totality of the accident will leave you visibly shaken.
-While you will be understandably out of sorts after the accident, there are many things you should do in order to improve the overall outcome of the incident.
+While you will be understandably out of sorts after the accident, there are many things you should do to improve the overall outcome of the incident.

 10 Things you need to do after an accident

 #1 Stay at the scene of the accident (even if the other person leaves)

 You never want to leave the scene of an accident that you are involved in.
 Even if the other person takes off, you need remain there on the scene to speak with the police officer who arrives.
 You will make matters worse for you later if you decide that you want to leave before the police arrive.
 It will cost you quite a bit of money for the fine and any other penalties a judge could impose.

 #2 Put up flares or road signs (if available)

 If you happen to be carrying an emergency roadside kit and it comes with flares and or small triangle reflective road signs, you should mark the area so oncoming traffic.
 The road flares are particularly effective at night and the road signs are more effective during the days.
 When placing the signs or flares you should start well back from the beginning of the scene to give drivers plenty of warning.

 Some insurance companies require a copy of a police report when it comes to filing a personal injury claim, so it is imperative that you contact the police immediately after the accident.
 Even if no is injured, it is very important that there is an official account of the accident.
 The report is legal document is necessary if you intend to file an insurance claim or end up in court.

 #4 Tell the police officer your side of the story